-Net proceeds from the March 18, 2022 Private Placement are being used as intended by the Company, to carry on the drill campaign at Margarita, perform a comprehensive review of those results and subsequently plan for the next phase of drilling.
-These funds are also being used to perform ongoing targeting exploration activities at the Andrea and Santa Cecilia concessions, collaborate with the local communities toward an access agreement, continue with the project investigation activities and to cover administration and general working capital needs.
+Net proceeds from the March 18, 2022 Private Placement were used as intended by the Company, to carry on the drill campaign at Margarita, perform a comprehensive review of those results and subsequently plan for the next phase of drilling.
+The funds were also used to perform targeting exploration activities at the Andrea and Santa Cecilia projects and collaborate with the local communities toward the access agreement for Santa Cecilia, which was obtained on September 1, 2022.